 It starts with immersing yourself in the brand.
 The most successful sponsorships are a result of being a solution provider for the brand and becoming an extension of their team, their frustrations, their successes, their tactics, and their bottom line.
 Whether they’re a new relationship or long-time partner don’t miss the opportunity to be intentional, thoughtful, and responsive to the brand’s current and future priorities.

 One of the most important steps in your journey is to understand their business goals.
 You may not know the metrics for how their decision to move forward will be made but aligning your sponsorship to meet their goals and objectives from the very start is the key to a successful partnership.
 Their sponsorship marketing strategy is undoubtedly tied to these goals.

 As we’ve learned post-COVID, the industry and economy will change, but that doesn’t mean their sponsorship marketing strategy will.
-Amy Potter, xx of BMO Financial spoke at the Sponsorship Mastery Summit, about BMO’s partnerships throughout COVID, “Our strategy didn’t change, it evolved. we stuck to our values and the core of our partnership. in turn, it allowed us to be better, to become better, and to put away things that maybe weren’t working for us in the sponsorships.”
+Amy Potter, Director, North American Sponsorships of BMO Financial spoke at the Sponsorship Mastery Summit, about BMO’s partnerships throughout COVID, “Our strategy didn’t change, it evolved. we stuck to our values and the core of our partnership. in turn, it allowed us to be better, to become better, and to put away things that maybe weren’t working for us in the sponsorships.”

 A brand’s strategy will influence their sponsorship investments and act as benchmarks for the success and value of their return on investment, which is why it is pivotal for you to do your homework.
 One of the biggest mistakes you can make is not doing your research.
 Before every call to a new prospect, I recommend making a list of five “I know statements” that you know about that prospect.
 Look at their website, consume their social posts, and browse for articles and press releases.
 Having a few key points in your back pocket will give you talking points when speaking with a prospect.